Opinion | California may have foreshadowed the end of affirmative action

 Circumstantial evidence suggests Prop 16 may have helped them.
 Republican Michelle Steel, a Korean American who campaigned for a no vote on Prop 16, won her race in Orange County, which is 40 percent White and 21 percent Asian American, by two points over incumbent Democrat Harley Rouda.
 Another Prop 16 opponent, Korean American Republican Young Kim won a neighboring district that is also heavily Asian American.
 Orange County voted no by 65.4 percent, even as it gave Biden-Harris 53.6 percent.

-Vincent Pan, executive director of Chinese for Affirmative Action, an Asian American group that backed Prop 16, acknowledged after Nov.
+Vincent Pan, executive director of Chinese for Affirmative Action, an Asian American group that backed Prop 16, acknowledged in an interview with the San Francisco Chronicle after Nov.
 3 that “there’s a lot of work to do to help enlist more folks who are championing the promotion of policies that really fix structural racism.”

 If anything, this is an understatement.
 Prop 16 would have permitted the use of race in admissions and other decisions for purposes of “diversity,” not compensation for past injustices.